Cockatiel nesting box guide – Everything you need to know

-Have you ever realized, what is the reason that your cockatiel breaks its eggs?
-If not, then take a look at their nesting boxes and necessities.
-We have come up with a complete cockatiel nesting box guide for beginners, as well as expert pet takers.
-Undoubtedly, a cockatiel is friendly but also emotional.
+Have you ever wondered why your cockatiel breaks its eggs?
+If not, take a look at their nesting boxes and requirements.
+We’ve come up with a complete cockatiel nesting box guide for beginners as well as expert pet adopters.
+Of course, a cockatiel is friendly but also emotional.

-Think about what happens if your cockatiel lays eggs openly?
-Do they accept their break eggs, or do they nourish their babies like caring parents without nesting boxes?
-For all questions, we just have one solution.
-So, to enhance the breeding of cockatiels, one must try to develop a good interaction between a pair.
+Think about what happens if your cockatiel lays eggs in the open.
+Do they accept their broken eggs, or do they raise their young like foster parents without nest boxes?
+For all queries, we have only one solution.
+Therefore, to enhance the breeding of cockatiels, one should try to create a good interaction between a couple.

-However, try to develop your knowledge about nesting box sizes and tricks to make a box at home.
-Let’s get started on knowing the best nesting box material.
+However, try expanding your knowledge of nest box sizes and tricks to building a box at home.
+Let’s get started knowing the best nesting box materials.

 Cockatiel nesting box size

-For every pet, you should arrange a safe house.
-However, it is much better to know which kind of pet you have.
-And which size of the box can be suitable.
-Hence, a cage is required, but the breeding box should be smaller, which can fit at one corner of the enclosure.
-However, for a pair of cockatiel, the box length should be 30cm, height 20cm, and width 20cm
+For each pet, you must arrange a safe home.
+However, it is much better to know what kind of pet you have.
+And what size box might be suitable.
+So a cage is needed, but the breeding box should be small enough to fit in a corner of the wall.

-If you are thinking about placing two pairs of cockatiel in a single cage, then it is totally wrong.
-Just make a box for one pair in one enclosure.
+If you are thinking about keeping two pairs of cockatiels in one cage, it is absolutely wrong.
+Just build a box for a couple in one wall.

 How to make a cockatiel nesting box at home?